mobxjs/mobx/docs/refguide/create-transformer.md

 `createTransformer<A, B>(transformation: (value: A) => B, onCleanup?: (result: B, value?: A) => void): (value: A) => B`

 `createTransformer` turns a function (that should transforms one value into another value) into a reactive and memoizing function.
-In other words, if the `transformation` functions computes B given a specific A, the same B will be returned for all other future invocations of the transformation with the same A.
+In other words, if the `transformation` function computes B given a specific A, the same B will be returned for all other future invocations of the transformation with the same A.
 However, if A changes, the transformation will be re-applied so that B is updated accordingly.
 And last but not least, if nobody is using the transformation of a specific A anymore, it's entry will be removed from the memoization table.

 With `createTransformer` it is very easy to transform a complete data graph into another data graph.
 Transformation functions can be composed so that you can build a tree using lots of small transformations.
 The resulting data graph will never be stale, it will be kept in sync with the source by applying small patches to the result graph.
-This makes it very easy to achieve powerful patterns similar to like sideways data loading, map-reduce, tracking state history using immutable data structures etc...
+This makes it very easy to achieve powerful patterns similar to sideways data loading, map-reduce, tracking state history using immutable data structures etc.

 The optional `onCleanup` function can be used to get a notification when a transformation of an object is no longer needed.
 This can be used to dispose resources attached to the result object if needed.

 Always use transformations inside a reaction like `@observer` or `autorun`.
 Transformations will, like any other computed value, fall back to lazy evaluation if not observed by something, which sort of defeats their purpose.